Same-sex marriage in Denmark: Religious performance

 Same-sex marriages can be officiated at places of worship of the Church of Denmark and the Church of Greenland, but not the Church of the Faroe Islands, which under the 2017 law that legalised same-sex marriage in the Faroe Islands is exempt from performing same-sex weddings.
 One of the first same-sex marriage ceremonies in the Church of Denmark occurred on 16 June 2012 at the Højdevang Church on Amager for Poul Cullura and Nicolai Bøcker Jensen.
 Previously, a priest, Harald Søbye, had married several same-sex couples.
 He first officiated at the marriage of a male same-sex couple on 8 February 1973 on the suggestion of a journalist from the Ekstra Bladet newspaper, which reported it as "the world's first gay wedding".
 On 25 February 1973, Søbye performed another wedding in a television programme, which was widely reported in the media.
 Over the following 15 years, Søbye performed approximately 210 blessings or weddings of same-sex couples.
 The marriages were not legally recognized, and proved controversial within the Church.
 The Old Catholic Church in Sweden and Denmark and the Forn Siðr — Ásatrú and Vanatrú Association in Denmark also support and solemnise same-sex marriages.

 The Catholic Church opposes same-sex marriage and does not allow its priests to officiate at such marriages.
 In December 2023, the Holy See published Fiducia supplicans, a declaration allowing Catholic priests to bless couples who are not considered to be married according to church teaching, including the blessing of same-sex couples.
-Bishop of Copenhagen Czeslaw Kozon reacted to the declaration, "Everyone must be able to feel at home in the Church, accepted and loved, even if they cannot receive all sacraments...
+The Bishop of Copenhagen, Czeslaw Kozon, reacted to the declaration, "Everyone must be able to feel at home in the Church, accepted and loved, even if they cannot receive all sacraments...
 Living in a relationship that is not a marriage, including as persons of the same sex, must therefore not mean a lack of care on the part of the institutional Church or from the community of the congregation.
 Sexual orientation is not chosen voluntarily...
 A relationship between two people of the same sex can also contain values such as care and faithfulness..."